-To wear: I usually opt for shorts, a t-shirt, hiking sandals which I can wear in the water (like Chacos), and a backpack.
-If visiting during the rainy season you may want to bring a rain jacket and a rainproof cover for your backpack.
+I usually opt for shorts, a t-shirt, hiking sandals which I can wear in the water (like Keen), and a backpack.
+If visiting during the rainy season you may want to bring a rain jacket and a waterproof backpack.

 Also, if you are driving and feel like being nice and trusting, we always stop and offer a ride to some people who look like they are about to pass out.

 From the town of La Fortuna, it will take you about 10 minutes to drive here.
 There are plenty of signs so you shouldn’t have much trouble finding it.

 – There is a bathroom on-site near the ticket window.
 The bathrooms have been very clean and well maintained every time we have visited.
 There are changing rooms and showers here if you would like to change into your bathing suit, or out of it after swimming.